-Although Vietnam, Laos and Cambodia are developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
+Although Southeast Asia is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
 Concepts of personal responsibility are also different to those in Australia.
 Consequently, tourist and public facilities may not uphold the same safety standards as in Australia; for example, you may see a hole in the road without a warning sign or safety barricade.
 All of our suppliers meet local safety standards as a minimum.
 We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from your National Escort or Local Guides.

-Vietnam, Laos and Cambodia Public Holidays
+Vietnam, Laos & Cambodia public holidays

-If you are travelling within the below Vietnamese Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
-Tourist attractions will be open, but may be crowded.
-Tet Holiday is between 27th - 31st January 2017 and 17th - 20th January 2018, International Labour Day is on 1st May every year, Reunification Day is on 30th April every year and National Independence Day is on 2nd September every year.
+If you are travelling within the below Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
+Tourist attractions will be open but may be crowded.

+Vietnam: Tet Holiday is between $24^{th} - 28^{th}$ January 202020, Reunification Day is on $30^{th}$ April every year, International Labour Day is on $1^{st}$ May every year and National Independence Day is on $2^{nd}$ September every year.

-In Laos: International Women's Day - 8th March, Laos New Year Holiday 14th - 17th April.
+Laos: International Women's Day 9th March 2020 and Laos New Year Holiday 13th - 15th April 2020.